Fast and Consistent Algorithm for the Latent Block Model: Simulations

 We use an experimental design to illustrate the results of Theorem~\ref{th:consistency}.
-As the number of row classes (resp. column classes) is the basis of the other estimations, this is the only parameter studied in this section.
+As the number of row (resp column) clusters is the basis of the other estimations, this is the only parameter studied in this section.
 The experimental design is defined with $\gs=5$ and $\ms=4$ and the following parameters